Skip to main content

 Vermont has few prohibitions on who may own a firearm.
 The following people may not possess firearms in Vermont:

-• A person who is subject to an extreme risk protection order or another court order that prohibits possession of a firearm
+• A person who is subject to a final order against stalking that prohibits possession of a firearm

 License Required?